Mount Fansipan is Vietnam’s highest peak located in the far north just outside of Sapa.

 Day 1: You start going through several different valleys with a lot of lush jungle.
 The first day entails 2-4 hours of hiking.
 There is typically a lot of mud so come prepared.
 You might have the option of moving up to a high camp but the camp right by the river is beautiful.
 Enjoy the river to clean off ( it is a bit nippy)

 Day 2: From the camp, you pretty much go straight up the mountain side.
 It is a mixture of light 3rd class rock, root and tree climbing.
 The trail can be very slick and there are a lot of spots where the trail drops off.
 If you have trouble with heights you might not want to consider this hike.
 From the camp it takes 2-5 hours to reach the summit.
 Going up is not to bad but if it rained recently the trial can be very slick.
 Coming down is where you want to be careful.

 Day 3: From the camp it takes about 3 hours to get down, be careful about grabbing on to the grass if the trail is slick it will tear up you hands.
 When you reach the bottom you will end up in a beautiful hill tribe village.

 There are permit and entrance fees, provided by local authority.
 Part of the package deal if you hire a guide.
 Don’t be surprised to find trash on the trail, guides have not heard of the Leave No Trace Program I guess.

 WHEN TO CLIMB

 The prime time to climb the mountain is between October and April.
 During the summer it is very rainy but is still climbable if the weather holds.

-If you have your own tent and sleeping bags you can arrange to camp on the mountain.
+If you have your own tent and sleeping bags, you can arrange to camp on the mountain.
 Tents and sleeping bags can be hired from Active Travel Vietnam.
-If you can you should bring a sleeping bag that is rated to at least 40 degrees.
+If you can I recomend you bring a sleeping bag that is rated to at least 40 degrees.
 It can get a bit cold at night.